 Strengthen customer relationships and build their loyalty to prevent customers from choosing a competitor if they come up with discounts or new offers.

 Gaining market share via referrals and customer satisfaction can increase your company’s revenue without increasing marketing expenses.
 After all, as an iPhone owner, you’ll be much less likely to choose a shiny new Samsung over another iPhone since you can transfer all your phone data into a new iPhone in a click.

-4. Finding New Demographics
+4. Find New Demographics

 The best example is McDonald’s’ expanding healthy menu options that show how the brand tries to tackle the growing market of customers who prefer to eat healthy.

-5. Acquiring Other Companies
+5. Acquire Other Companies

 Facebook’s acquisition of Instagram and WhatsApp is the most striking example here, as the company now owns the four most downloaded apps of the decade.

-6. Increasing Brand Awareness
+6. Increase Brand Awareness

 Efficient branding and marketing tactics can play a significant role in expanding your market share.
 The more customers know who you are, the more chances you have of capturing them.
 Building brand awareness can help you become a preferred brand in the industry to boost your market share.